brian-dellabetta/Fusion.jl/docs/src/index.md

 [^qc]: [QuEra](https://www.quera.com/about), [Infleqtion](https://www.infleqtion.com/quantum-computing), and [IonQ](https://ionq.com/technology) are three examples of atom-based quantum computing companies.
 [^a]: https://arxiv.org/abs/2304.01980
 [^b]: Other properties, like the frequency at which lasers are turned on and off, have to be likewise tuned to maintain the topological phase.
+[^helical]: While this helical topological phase has yet to be realized experimentally, several proposals exist involving the same building blocks as in the chiral phases.
-[^c]: This may sound like science fiction -- how could a massive particle behave as though it has no mass?
+[^quasiparticle]: This may sound like science fiction -- how could a massive particle behave as though it has no mass?
 It is what makes condensed matter physics such a fascinating field.
 Electrons can similarly behave as though they are massless in [graphene](https://en.wikipedia.org/wiki/Graphene#Electronic_spectrum) (the honeycomb structure of graphene and the optical lattices above is not a coincidence.)
-[^d]: While this helical topological phase has yet to be realized experimentally, several proposals exist involving the same building blocks as in the chiral phases.
 [^e]: Check out [Nuclear Fusion in a Nutshell](nuclear_fusion_nutshell.md#Nuclear-Fusion-in-a-Nutshell) for a quick primer on everything you need to know about fusion to understand the argument.